Colubrina asiatica

 Colubrina asiatica is a shrub in the family Rhamnaceae that is native to tropical and subtropical regions of the Old World, from eastern Africa to India, southeast Asia, tropical Australia, and the Pacific Islands.
-Common names include latherleaf, Asian nakedwood and Asian snakewood.
+Common names include latherleaf, Asian nakedwood, Asian snakewood, and ʻĀnapanapa (Hawaii).

 Description

 Colubrina asiatica in Illustrations of Indian Botany (1840).

 Colubrina asiatica has a vine-like growth habit, sending out multiple stems that can reach 9 m in length.
 The branches have simple, alternate, glossy, ovate and acuminate leaves, 3.7–13.7 cm long, with several prominent veins.
 Leaf margins are wavy or finely serrated (toothed).
 Flowers are small, greenish and bloom in clusters in leaf axils.
 Blooming can occur year-round.
 Fruit are 1.3 cm berry-like capsules with small, gray seeds.
 Seeds float and are tolerant to salt water, which allows the species to spread across oceans.

 The plants grow in full to partial sun on upland sites.